Reducing Disparate Exposure in Ranking: A Learning To Rank Approach: Related Work

-Previous works in fair rankings~\cite{yang2017measuring,zehlike2017fa,celis2017ranking,singh2018equality,biega2018equity} have been concerned with creating a fairness-aware ranking given a set of scores, and can be considered \emph{post-processing} approaches---they are given a ranking and re-rank elements to achieve a desired objective.
-In contrast, our approach \methodname is \emph{learning-based} and the first \emph{in-processing} approach to reduce discrimination and inequality of opportunity in rankings, because it learns a ranking function with an additional objective that reduces disparate exposure.
-In the experiments on this paper, we additionally describe how to use a post-processing method on training data to implement a pre-processing approach.
+Fairness in ranking is concerned with a sufficient presence, a consistent treatment, and a proper representation of different groups across all ranking positions~\cite{castillo2018fairness}.
+At a high level, this line of research has the goal of producing rankings based on relevant characteristics of items, in which items belonging to the protected group are not under-represented or systematically relegated to lower ranking positions~\cite{yang2018nutritional}. \citet{singh2018equality} introduce the concept of \emph{exposure} of a group, based on empirical observations that show that the probability that a user examines an item ranked at a certain position, decreases rapidly with the position.
+We will use this concept to present a new evaluation metric that measures exposure as the average probability of a group to be ranked in the top position.
+Previous works on fair rankings~\cite{yang2017measuring,zehlike2017fa,celis2017ranking,singh2018equality,biega2018equity} have been concerned with creating a fairness-aware ranking from a given set of scores, and can be considered \emph{post-processing} approaches---they are given a ranking and re-rank elements to achieve a desired objective.
+In contrast, our approach \methodname is \emph{learning-based} as it extends ListNet~\cite{cao2007learning}, a well-known listwise LTR framework.
+It constitutes the first listwise \emph{in-processing} approach to reduce discrimination and inequality of opportunity in rankings, because it learns a ranking function with an additional objective that reduces disparate exposure.
+While the recently proposed pairwise approach by~\citet{beutel2019fairness} cares about \emph{disparate treatment}, our listwise method directly optimizes the actual exposure a protected group would get, and is hence concerned with \emph{disparate impact}.
+Also we do not take user feedback into account, as it constitutes an additional source of unconscious biases, that we want to study separately.

-\spara{Diversity in rankings.} A classical definition of diversity in ranking is related to the marginal relevance of a document for a user, considering the documents ranked above it, that the user has already seen~\cite{carbonell1998use}.
-Another often-used definition is that diversity should be understood as a way of incorporating uncertainty over user intents, in the sense that all queries have some degree of ambiguity~\cite{agrawal2009diversifying}.
-Both interpretations (``seeking variety'' and ``hedging bets'') are present in contemporary accounts of diversity in data-driven methods~\cite{drosou2017diversity}.

-In contrast with diversification approaches, \emph{we are not only concerned with the utility that search system users receive}, but also with the exposure of the items being ranked, which can represent individual, organizations, or places.
-In other words, we also consider their utility.
-Another key difference is that diversification is usually symmetric so groups are interchangeable, while \emph{fairness-aware algorithms are usually asymmetric}, as they focus on increasing the overall benefit received by a disadvantaged or protected group.